Einstein field equations: Polynomial form

 using the Levi-Civita symbol; and the inverse of the metric in 4 dimensions can be written as:

-Substituting this definition of the inverse of the metric into the equations then multiplying both sides by a suitable power of det(g) to eliminate it from the denominator results in polynomial equations in the metric tensor and its first and second derivatives.
-The action from which the equations are derived can also be written in polynomial form by suitable redefinitions of the fields.
+Substituting this expression of the inverse of the metric into the equations then multiplying both sides by a suitable power of det(g) to eliminate it from the denominator results in polynomial equations in the metric tensor and its first and second derivatives.
+The Einstein–Hilbert action from which the equations are derived can also be written in polynomial form by suitable redefinitions of the fields.